-In coastal areas, townsfolk head to the beach for a night of revelry around huge bonfires, with dancing, drinking and feasting often culminating in a midnight dip in the ocean.
+But in a normal year, townsfolk in coastal areas of Spain usually head to the beach for a night of revelry around huge bonfires, with dancing, drinking and feasting often culminating in a midnight dip in the ocean.

-Menorca has the strange tradition of horses brought among the crowds to dance and prance while onlookers attempt to touch the equine belly, a feat that ensures good luck for the year.
+Menorca has a strange tradition which sees horses parading through the crowds to dance and prance while onlookers attempt to touch the equine’s belly, a feat that ensures good luck for the year.

-Revellers in Lanjarón, in the Albujarras south of Granada, choose to celebrate midsummer with an almighty waterfight when residents use every receptacle to hand – hoses, buckets, water pistols – to douse their neighbours.
+Revellers in Lanjarón, in the Alpujarras area south of Granada, choose to celebrate midsummer with an almighty water fight when residents use every receptacle at hand – hoses, buckets, water pistols – to drench each other.

-In the Pyrenean town of Isil near Lleida, residents mark the summer solstice by zigzaging from mountain top to town square carrying burning branches.
+In the Pyrenean town of Isil near Lleida (Catalonia), residents mark Sant Joan by zigzagging from mountain top to town square carrying burning branches.
 After a huge bonfire, townsfolk dance until dawn.

 Las Falles in Isil involve a lot of burning log carrying.
 Photo: Andres Merizalde / Flickr

-In Puerto de la Cruz though, it is the goats that take a purifying dip at San Juan with the celebration of the Baño de las Cabras.
+In the Tenerife town of Puerto de la Cruz, goats take centre stage during the celebration of the Baño de las Cabras.
 Goat herders bring their flock to the beach and the bleating animals are (somewhat reluctantly) dunked into the waves.
+The event has its origins in an aboriginal ritual celebrated by the Guanches – the original Canary islanders – to mark the summer solstice.

 In the Basque village of Bakio, evil spirits are banished by “Zanpanzar” who stomp to the rhythm of giant cowbells.

-While in San Pedro Manrique in Soria province, the midsummer ritual involves men walking barefoot over hot coals without burning their feet… Oh, and with the added challenge (and weight) of carrying a woman on their back.
+While in San Pedro Manrique in Soria province (north-central Spain), the midsummer ritual involves men walking barefoot over hot coals without burning their feet… Oh, and with the added challenge (and weight) of carrying a woman on their back.

 Wherever you are in Spain, Happy San Juan!